jmpews/Dobby/Plugins/MachOStaticPatcher/README.md

 #### 2. Static insert indirect branch stub to your binary

-`function_vmaddr` is the function virtual address which is same as the IDA pro show.
+`function_vmaddr` is the virtual function address which is the same as the IDA pro show.

 ```
 ./MachOStaticPatcher /YourBinaryApp/binary function_vmaddr1 function_vmaddr2